The Top 10 Rides & Attractions at Emerald Park 🇮🇪

 10. Air Race

-Air Race at Emerald Park
+Riders spinning upside down on the Air Race ride at Emerald Park

 Live out your Top Gun fantasy as you spin upside down on Air Race!